clickwork-git/vanilla/README.md

 Versions
 --------

+1.2, November 10, 2017
+- Update for Bludit 2.0.

 1.1, June 4, 2017
-- Fiexed: Display of comment field only on pages with single post.
+- Fixed: Display of comment field only on pages with single post.

 1.0, January 16, 2017
 - Release.